wistia/wistia-open-docs/_posts/customizing-your-video.md

 An annotation link is a great option to notify your viewers without interrupting the video.
 The annotation link, when added, will appear in the upper right corner of the video frame.
 It can be as long or as short as you'd like.
-You can adjust the time by updating the time stamp, or dragging the waypoint.
-To make your annotation link longer or shorter adjust the ripple by clicking and dragging.
+You can adjust the time by updating the time stamp, or dragging the waypoint below the video timeline.
+To make your annotation link longer or shorter adjust the length bar by clicking and dragging.

+{{ "If you'd like to create an annotation without a click-through link simply leave the URL line blank." | note }}

 ### Turnstile Email Gate